AutoByteus/browser_docker/README.md

 ## Building the Image

-The included `build-multi-arch.sh` script automates the build process.
+The included `build-multi-arch.sh` script automates the build process and can now produce both the default (English) image and a `zh` variant with Chinese fonts/input pre-configured.

 1.  **Set the Version**: Before building, update the `VERSION` file in this directory with the desired semantic version (e.g., `1.2.0`).
 This file is the single source of truth for versioning.